Skip to main content

 If you have been off work for a long time, planning your return can help you prepare and build your confidence.

-To help you plan your return, talk to your GP or other health care professional, and your employer.
+To help you plan your return, talk to your GP or other healthcare professional, and your employer.
 You can discuss what reasonable changes can be made to help you at work.

 Minding your mental health at work

-Coping with bereavement
+Coping with bereavement and loss

-Losing someone close to you can be a trigger for depression.
-But to feel sad, tired and irritable after a bereavement is a normal reaction.
-It can be one of the factors that can lead to depression if it lasts a long time and impacts on your day-to-day life.
+Feeling sad, tired and irritable after a bereavement is a normal reaction.
+But if it lasts a long time and impacts on your day-to-day life this can lead to depression.

 When someone you love dies, the sense of loss can be so powerful that you feel it's impossible to recover.
 With time and the right help and support, it's possible to start living your life again.